 - Out of School Learning activities should be set according to departmental Learning Plans.
 Homework is highlighted in yellow on every Learning Plan. - Years 7 and 8 should be set 30 minutes per subject.
 This will be every week if the subject has more than one lesson per week and alternate weeks if there are fewer lessons.
 In Year 9, 40 minutes per subject per week will be set.
-Years 10/11 should have a minimum of one hour per subject per two week cycle, though this may be part of work that is done over a longer period. - All homework should be photocopied onto yellow paper. - The monitoring of the setting of homework is the responsibility of the Head of Department / key stage co-ordinator.
-All teachers need to keep a record of homework set which should be discussed with the HoD / SLT link each half term. - Activities should incorporate a range of strategies to meet the needs of different learning styles and pupil ability - Homework should be marked according to the criteria set out in the marking guidance. - Praise should be given for all good pieces of work in the form of reward points or praise postcards for exceptional work.
+Years 10/11 should have a minimum of one hour per subject per two week cycle, though this may be part of work that is done over a longer period. - All homework should be set using our online learning platform Microsoft TEAMS. - The monitoring of the setting of homework is the responsibility of the Head of Department.
+HoDs will monitor homework setting using TEAMS. - Activities should incorporate a range of strategies to meet the needs of different learning styles and pupil ability - Feedback should be given on homework using TEAMS. - Praise should be given for all good pieces of work in the form of reward points or praise postcards for exceptional work.